turingschool/curriculum/tutorials/models/legacy_databases.markdown

 #### Sequel

 Sequel is a simple, beautiful SQL "access toolkit".
-You can quickly build a customized ORM for your existing data, then programatically manipulate that data to output `ActiveRecord`-compliant structures.
+You can quickly build a customized object-relational mapping (ORM) for your existing data, then programatically manipulate that data to output `ActiveRecord`-compliant structures.
 I've heard of people using Sequel to implement ORMs for non-SQL sources like flat files, CSV files, and even Google Spreadsheets.
 Check it out at https://github.com/jeremyevans/sequel

 ## References